By Lawrence Kaufman, Florida Licensed Marriage and Family Therapist (LMFT) 561-302-0568

 Have you ever had the experience of not being clear about what you and your partner could/ would talk about in a couple session?
 After awhile, many veterans of couple therapy (and some beginners too) “draw a blank;” they don’t want to rehash what they have already talked about, yet they can’t think of another focus that could open doors to a fresh and revealing dialogue.
-Below I have listed a number of topics and issues (not in any particular order) that you and your partner can consider talking about.
-Further, one or more of these points might stimulate another idea, or several ideas, that you might decide to give central focus to, in your couple therapy sessions.
+Below I have listed a number of topics and issues (not in any particular order) that you and your partner could consider talking about in couple sessions.
+One or more of these points might stimulate another idea, or several ideas, that you might decide to later explore and examine.

-Topics and Issues You Can Explore in Couple Therapy Sessions
+Topics, Issues, and Concerns You Can Explore in Couple Therapy Sessions

-**The circumstances of how the two of you first met, what first attracted you to one another, how you became serious with one another, and how you then decided to make some form of commitment to one another.
+**The circumstances of how the two of you first met, what first attracted you to one another, what didn’t you like about one another, how you became serious with one another, and how you decided to make some form of commitment to one another.

-**The most significant experiences you had — externally (in relationship to others and the outside world) and internally (within yourself — especially on an emotional level) in your childhood and young adulthood.
+**The most significant, meaningful, and “shaping” experiences you have had in your lifetime — externally (in relationship to your partner, family members, friends, and others) and internally (within yourself — especially on an emotional level) in the past.

 **If you have one or more children: The nature and quality, and challenges and joys, of your individual and joint relationships with your children.
-Similarities and differences in your child-rearing practices, philosophies, and goals.
-How much do you see eye-to-eye in the ways in which you discipline your child/ children?
+Similarities and differences with regard to your child-rearing practices, philosophies, and goals.
+How much do you see eye-to-eye in the ways in which you discipline, guide, and support your child/ children?
 How coordinated and “on the same page” are you with regard to how you raise and relate to your child/ children?
+How fairly distributed are your responsibilities in caring for and “raising” your child/ children?
+Is one parent much more actively involved with relating to your child/ children?
+If so, how do you feel about this?

 **The impact of behavioral (process) addictions and compulsions (including gambling, shopping, spending, exercising, and compulsive sexuality) on your marriage/ partnership.

-**The effects of your childhood development and experiences — including the quality of the parenting you received, and the security of the emotional attachment you established — on your current relationship.
+**The effects of your childhood development, upbringing, and experiences — including the quality of the parenting you received, and the security of the emotional attachments you established — on your current relationship.
 (Consider here such issues as abuse [sexual, physical, emotional], neglect, deprivation, and other damaging and traumatic experiences.)

 **The effects on you, and your partner, of previous marriages and other important romantic relationships in your life.

-**To what degree do you share mutual interests, hobbies, activities, and passions?
+**To what degree do you share mutual interests, hobbies, activities, passions, and personal philosophies?
 How compatible are the two of you with regard to how you spend your “spare” or leisure time?
-How much or how little quality time do you actually spend with one another?
+How much, or how little, quality time do you actually spend with one another?

 **The role(s) of individual friends (That is, friends of only one partner.) on your relationship.
 How much do you approve or disapprove of, are jealous of, resent, feel relieved or threatened by these relationships?
 What difference does it make to you if your partner’s friend is of the same or different gender, or sexual orientation, as your partner?

-**The role(s) of couple friends on your relationship.
+**The role(s) of shared couple friends on your relationship.

 **If you live together, how comfortable and satisfied are you with the sharing of household responsibilities?
 How fair do you think is the current distribution of responsibilities?
 (That is, do you think your partner does his or her fair share?)
 To what degree do you feel taken advantage of — and feel resentful about this — or feel guilty?
 How pleased are you with the current arrangement where one partner may take more care of outside (of the household) responsibilities while the other may take more care of inside (within the household — your living space) responsibilities?